zhr19002/LeetCode/README.md

-# leetcode-selected-questions
-This is a practice for selected LeetCode questions
+This is practice for selected LeetCode questions.